mauricetjmurphy/mauricetjmurphy-Stock_Price_Analysis_Machine_Learning_App_Python/README.md

 # StockZip

-StockZip in an application that provides support to both amature and professional traders when carrying out stock price forcasting.
+StockZip is an application that provides support to both amature and professional traders when carrying out stock price forcasting.

 ### Running the app locally